wgmo/graphtik/docs/source/index.rst

 Lightweight computation graphs for Python
 -----------------------------------------

-**Graphtik** is an an understandable and lightweight Python module for building and running ordered graphs of computations.
+**Graphtik** is an an understandable and lightweight Python module for building, running and plotting graphs of functions (a.k.a pipelines).
 The API posits a fair compromise between features and complexity, without precluding any.
 It can be used as is to build machine learning pipelines for data science projects.
-It should be extendable to act as the core for a custom ETL engine or a workflow-processor for interdependent files and processes.
+It should be extendable to act as the core for a custom ETL engine, a workflow-processor for interdependent files like GNU Make, or an Excel-like spreadsheet.

 *Graphtik* sprang from `Graphkit`_ to experiment with Python 3.6+ features.